CCSStudent111/CSSWENG_MCO/README.md

-# CSSWENG_MCO

-*new*
+<h1 align="center">CSSWENG_MCO</h1>

 ## About
-The **Document Management System** (hereby called DMS) is a software used to manage, store, organize and track electronic documents that is captured through the use of a document scanner.
+The **Document Management System** (hereby called DMS) is a software used to manage, store, organize and track electronic documents that is captured through the use of a document scanner.\
 This version of DMS is created using the following:

 **Backend**